NCERT Solutions for Class 8 Our Pasts – III Chapter 7

 a.
 The report of William Adam

 b.
 New routines, new rules

 - The Agenda for a National Education

 a.
 “English education has enslaved us”

 b.
 Tagore’s “abode of peace”

-Our Pasts-III is an important book for Class 8 Social Sciences subject.
+Our Pasts-III is an important book for the Class 8 Social Science subject.
 Apart from this chapter, the full set of NCERT Solutions for Class 8 Social Science is given in the linked article.